 The baseball season was winding down, and the new seminary semester was approaching.
 Armstrong was traveling frequently between Baltimore and Princeton.
 September 16 was “Firemen’s Oriole Appreciation Night” between games of a doubleheader with the Washington Senators.
 The event was sponsored by the firefighters of metropolitan Baltimore.
 In a tribute, the firemen renamed the night “Dick Armstrong Night,” during which he received gifts and was able to say goodbye to the fans at Memorial Stadium.50 On September 26, Clarence Miles hosted a dinner in Baltimore for the club owners, key fans, the press, and other dignitaries.
 He asked Dick and Margie to attend as guests of honor in one last tribute.
 Ricky had taken a turn for the worse, so Margie decided to stay behind.
 As Armstrong set out for the train to Baltimore, God once again signaled, telling him to return home because he was needed there for Margie and Ricky.
 Ricky died in Dick’s arms at 4 o’clock the next morning.51

 Armstrong spent the next three years as a Masters of Divinity student at Princeton Seminary.
 He brought the same zeal to his studies for the ministry as he did to his baseball front office duties, winning the Grier Prize for Speech and Homiletics, serving as an assistant to the vice president for public relations, and becoming seminary student body president.52 Another son, William (“Woody”) was born in 1956.
-Upon Armstrong’s graduation in 1958, he, Margie, Ellen, and two-year-old Woody awaited the next stop in their journey.
+Upon Armstrong’s graduation in 1958, he, Margie, Ellen, and sons Andy (then five) and Woody (two) awaited the next stop in their journey.

 Leaving baseball did create a particular void for Armstrong.
 “Whatever sadness I felt about leaving baseball had to do not with its material benefits but with the severing of ties with the game I had loved all my life and the friends I had made along the way,” he remembered.
 “Anyone who loves sports can understand that feeling.”53 However, he still remained connected to the sports community.
 In May 1955, he had received an unexpected phone call from Don McClanen, former basketball coach at Eastern Oklahoma A&M. McClanen was starting an organization called the Fellowship of Christian Athletes.
 As Armstrong recalled, “Along came something relating sports to Christ.”54 The FCA, which involves athletes young and old, of all races and Christian denominations, both men and women, became a big part of his life.